DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 6: Experiment

 Mess around with your code.
 If you are new to HTML, ask a fellow club member for help, or check out [http://www.w3schools.com/](http://www.w3schools.com/) for reference or some tutorials.
 Feel free to check out other people's pages to see how their code works and manifests into a webpage.
-Just don't mess with their files: it's rude, and we can all see if you do.
+Please don't tamper with other students files: it can ruin the project they are working on, and the changes are extremely hard to undo.
 You can, however copy bits of their code (with their permission) and experiement with it on your own page.
 For some more in depth tutorials and advanced techniques, check out [http://www.codecademy.com/](http://www.codecademy.com/).

 ### Step 7: Add your profile Info

 Once you're satisfied with your homepage, it's time to let the club know who you are.
 In the top level of your folder add an image called `profile.jpg` this is what will show up above your name so keep it clean!
 Next add a `blurb.txt` with a little info about yourself, again, school appropriate.